openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/response/multiple_external_claims_sources_with_lookahead.json}}

 Claim sources SHOULD sign the assertions containing `verified_claims` in order to demonstrate authenticity and provide for non-repudiation.
-The recommended way for an RP to determine the key material used for validation of the signed assertions is via the claim source's public keys.
+The RECOMMENDED way for an RP to determine the key material used for validation of the signed assertions is via the claim source's public keys.
 These keys SHOULD be available in the JSON Web Key Set available in the `jwks_uri` metadata value in the `openid-configuration` metadata document.
 This document can be discovered using the `iss` Claim of the particular JWT.

 The OP MAY combine aggregated and distributed Claims with `verified_claims` provided by itself (see (#op_attested_and_external_claims)).